 We point out that the existence of a complex structure $J$ on a Lie algebra $\g$ has geometric consequences for any Lie group $G$ with $\operatorname{Lie}(G)=\g$.
 Indeed, if $L_g$ denotes the left-multiplication on $G$ by $g\in G$, then we may define $J_g\colon T_gG\to T_gG$ by $J_g=(d L_g)_e J (d L_g)_g^{-1}$, where we have identified $\g$ with $T_eG$.
 It is easily seen that the endomorphism of the tangent bundle $J\colon TG\to TG$ thus defined is an almost complex structure on $G$, that is, $J_g^2=-\operatorname{Id}_{T_gG}$ for all $g\in G$, and it is integrable, i.e. $N_J(X,Y)=0$ for any vector fields $X,Y$ on $G$, where $N_J$ is the $(1,2)$-tensor defined on $G$ in the same way as in \eqref{eq:N}.
 It follows from the remarkable Newlander-Nirenberg theorem \cite{NN} that then $G$ is a complex manifold such that, by construction, the left-multiplications $L_g$ are holomorphic maps.
 Furthermore, if $\Gamma$ is a co-compact discrete subgroup of $G$ then the compact manifold $\Gamma\backslash G$ admits an induced complex structure; in this way we may produce examples of compact complex manifolds.

 When $G$ is nilpotent and simply connected the compact quotient $\Gamma\backslash G$ is called a \textit{nilmanifold}.
 There is a well-known criterion for the existence of co-compact discrete subgroups (called \textit{lattices}) in simply connected nilpotent Lie groups, given by Malcev in \cite{Mal}: such a Lie group has a lattice if and only if its Lie algebra admits a basis such that the corresponding structure constants are all rational numbers.
-Clearly, the simply connected Lie group corresponding to a 2-step nilpotent Lie algebra arising from a graph has lattices.